It happens every year: The season of shopping comes around, people overspend, then they are left to figure out how to pay off holiday debt.

 Deferred-Interest Retail Debt First

 If you opened store credit cards or picked a buy-now-pay-later option at checkout to finance your holiday purchases, it may benefit you to pay off those balances first.
 Once the promotional period ends, the issuer will charge you interest on all the purchases you made as part of the promotion.
-Not only will this slow down your payoff goals, but retail card APRs are, on average, several points higher than the average card.
+Not only will this slow down your payoff goals, but retail card APRs are generally several points higher than credit cards.

 Stick With Your Plan

 As with any goal you set, following through tends to be the biggest hurdle.
-One of the simplest ways to see your debt payoff through is to automate your minimum payments on your loans and credit cards, and then set a date every month (the first Monday of the month, for example) to make an extra payment toward your debt.
+One of the simplest ways to see your debt payoff plan through is to automate minimum payments on your loans and credit cards.
+Then, set a date every month (the first Monday of the month, for example) to make an extra payment toward your debt.

 Automatic payments can help with any balance transfers or deferred-interest purchases you made, too.
-For both types of debt, you can follow a simple math formula to ensure you pay off your balance by the time the 0% period ends:
+For both types of debt, you can use a simple formula to ensure you pay off your balance by the time the 0% period ends:

 - Identify the length of the promotional period